Lithium Has An Atomic Number Of 3

 2. Quantum Mechanical Foundations

 The electron configuration 1s² 2s¹ arises from solving the Schrödinger equation for a three‑electron system.
-Consider this: the atomic number sets the Coulombic attraction between nucleus and electrons, dictating orbital energies and shapes.
+The atomic number sets the Coulombic attraction between nucleus and electrons, dictating orbital energies and shapes.
 Thus, lithium’s unique electronic structure—and consequently its chemical properties—are a direct consequence of having three protons.

 Frequently Asked Questions